harmslab/topiary/docs/source/index.rst

    a robust ASR investigation.
 As you add more paralogs, you need more sequences to resolve the evolutionary tree, making the calculation progressively slower.
 #. :emph:`Determine the taxonomic distribution of the protein family.` LY86 and LY96 are
    found across bony vertebrates (humans and bony fish, but not sharks).
-If you unsure of the taxonomic distribution of your proteins of interest, you can BLAST the protein sequences against the `nr-clustered`_ BLAST database, setting the :code:`Max target sequences` parameter to 1000 or more.
+If you are unsure of the taxonomic distribution of your proteins of interest, you can BLAST the protein sequences against the `nr-clustered`_ BLAST database, setting the :code:`Max target sequences` parameter to 1000 or more.
 On the resulting output page, the "Taxonomy" tab will show which organisms have hits.
+XX RECIPROCAL BLAST XX
 #. :emph:`Choose two or three species with well-annotated genomes` that span the whole
    taxonomic distribution of your proteins of interest.
 For LY86 and LY96, we selected humans, chickens, and zebrafish, covering the breadth of species